Sensing the Air of an Utterly Alien World

-As in so many other fields of astrophysics, Webb should indeed be a gamechanger in the search for livable worlds.
+As in so many other fields of astrophysics, JWST should indeed be a gamechanger in the search for livable worlds.

 "JWST will revolutionize our understanding of exoplanetary science through unprecedented remote sensing of exoplanetary atmospheres," says Madhusudhan.
 "It will provide a new exquisite window into the atmospheric processes, chemical compositions, and possible surface conditions of diverse exoplanets."

 The wait for JWST, then, has been well worth it, Madhusudhan and many of his colleagues would argue.
 He just has to wait a bit more to see what the telescope turns up at K2-18b.

 "We are very excited," says Madhusudhan, "about witnessing this once-in-a-generation paradigm shift unfold and about getting to wield the exceptional power of JWST to answer a major question in the field."